MoserMichael/kind-helper/README.md

                         kubectl with kind cluster config (default: ) --dir TEMP_DIR, -d TEMP_DIR
-                        if kind or kubectl tools not found then try to download to this directory (default: $HOME/tmp-dir)
+                        if kind or kubectl tools not found then try to download to this directory (default: $HOME/kind-tmp-
+                        dir)
 ```

 ## What I learned from this